 Administrators are those who appear on PSD’s administrator and professional salary schedule.
 This employee group includes the superintendent, executive directors, directors, principals and assistant principals, among others.

 PSD teachers work 186 days each year, per their contract.
 Teachers are exempt from overtime under the Fair Labor Standards Act.
 Teachers in neighboring school districts also work similar contracted schedules, and PSD needs to remain competitive with surrounding districts.
 As professionals, they also have options to engage in professional development outside of their contracted hours.
 For example, some may choose to work during the summer, as part of district opportunities.
 Anecdotally, PSD staff hear that teachers are working multiple jobs.

-Will any money from the 2019 mill levy override go to PERA?
+Does money from the 2019 mill levy override go to PERA?

+How does this help with mental health and safety and security positions in PSD?
 How do the salaries of PSD’s mental health professionals compare to teacher salaries?

 PSD’s mental health professionals include, but aren’t limited to, counselors, social workers, psychologists, autism coaches, behavioral specialists and more.
 Those positions are included in PSD’s licensed/teacher salary schedule, available on the PSD website.